jlgaleazzi/robotsandpencils/README.md

 go to your local repository

-on terminal type:  npm install
+on the terminal type the following command:  npm install

 open database/config.js
 replace <username> and <password> with your username and password for your mongoDB Server